Welcome to the Progressives of Kane County.

 For now, please check out our facebook group to keep up to date on the Progressive movement in Kane County, Illinois.

 Meetings are usually the second Thursday of the month.
-Our April meeting will be at Two Brothers Roundhouse in Aurora.
-You can check the facebook events calendar here.
+Our July meeting is on Tuesday, July 11th at 7 pm in Elgin Township Government Building and our August meeting will be at Two Brothers Roundhouse in Aurora.